Do-It-Yourself Hand Spa Treatment

 Winter Hand Mask

-4) Wrap hands in a clean towel and leave on until the mask cools
+- Wrap hands in a clean towel and leave on until the mask cools.

 Softening Hand Scrub

-2) Do not wash or rinse your hands.
+- Do not wash or rinse your hands.
 Apply a liberal amount of body scrub to them.
 Any kind of scrub will do.
-You can even make your own sugar scrub using this recipe.
+You can even make your own sugar scrub using the recipe below.

 Basic Sugar Scrub Recipe